yourgotocoder/mean-section-a/README.md

 ## Winning criteria

+In case there are multiple pull requests with multiple working solutions, the first person who created a pull request will be declared the winner.
-The first person whose pull
+The first person whose pull request gets **accepted** wins.